New Light Species and the CMB: Models

-We will first consider the interactions of $\phi$ with SM leptons.
-Whether these couplings are present or not in the low-energy theory depend on whether the $\Phi-$lepton couplings are present in the UV.
-In the case where such UV couplings are present, we can easily evaluate the low-energy theory in a similar fashion to above, where the low-energy theory includes $\phi$, electrons, muons, neutrinos, and photons.
-Due to the $\Lambda$ suppression of the derivative couplings, the interaction rate between $\phi$ and the SM will be dominated by processes which only involve one Goldstone interaction term, shown in figure \ref{fig:op02}.
+Due to the $\Lambda$ suppression of the derivative couplings, the interaction rate between $\phi$ and leptons will be dominated by processes which only involve one Goldstone interaction term, shown in figure \ref{fig:op02}.
 Note that, as this dominant process involves the emission/absorption of a photon, the interaction rate $\Gamma_\phi$ has no dependence on the coupling between $\phi$ and neutrinos.
 Because of this, the only relevant lepton interactions for $\phi$ are those with electrons and muons.

 In the relativistic limit, dimensional analysis would expect the interaction rate between $\phi$ and a SM lepton $\Psi$ to scale as $\Gamma_\phi \sim \frac{T^3}{\Lambda^2}$.
-However, the broken axial symmetry for $\Psi$ restricts the interaction rate to take the form $\Gamma_\phi \sim \frac{m^2 T}{\Lambda^2}$, furthering the argument for ignoring neutrino couplings.
-Since $\Gamma_\phi$ is linear in $T$, the expansion rate will drop more quickly than the interaction rate as the universe expands.
+However, the broken axial symmetry for $\Psi$ restricts the interaction rate to take the form $\Gamma_\phi \sim \frac{m^2 T}{\Lambda^2}$.
+The expansion rate will therefore drop more quickly than the interaction rate as the universe expands.
 This implies that $\phi$ could have been out of thermal equilibrium after the time of global symmetry breaking, and come back {\it into} thermal equilibrium with the SM leptons at some point before the leptons annihilated.
-The details of lepton-$\phi$ interactions near the cutoff of the EFT depend on details of the UV theory, and so consequently we cannot make any predictions about the thermal interactions of $\phi$ and the SM leptons until $\phi$ recouples to the SM leptons (if at all) when $\Gamma_\phi \sim H$.